 A day to honor our partners and fellow volunteers

-Community partners and NGO representatives also took turns in entertaining and educating the crowd about volunteerism during the event’s main program.
-Speakers from different organizations shared their heartwarming stories, while others wowed the crowd with their performances across the 2-day event, which inspired many attendees to start their own volunteering journey that day by signing up or learning more about the NGOs they’re interested in.
+Community partners and NGO representatives also took turns in entertaining and educating the crowd about volunteerism during the main program.
+Speakers from different organizations shared their heartwarming stories, while others wowed the crowd with their performances across the 2-day event, which inspired many attendees to start their own volunteering journey that day by learning more about the NGOs they’re interested in.

 Along with the staff, iVolunteer also had help from external volunteers and sponsors in making Go Volunteer 2019 a huge success.
 On the other hand, some of our partners, new and old, were duly recognized on stage and through our Hall of Heroes that stood near the center of the Activity Center for all to see.